-Thousands of other workers around the world did jobs in industries using Flexitallic gaskets.
-Workers in oil refineries, for example, installed, maintained and repaired gaskets.
-Every time these workers handled the gaskets, they risked exposure to the fibers.
-Workers in refineries, boiler workers, pipefitters, plumbers, and others could have been at risk because of Flexitallic gaskets.
+Thousands of workers around the world worked in industries using Flexitallic gaskets.
+Workers in oil refineries, for example, installed, maintained, and repaired gaskets.
+Every time workers handled the gaskets, they risked exposure to asbestos fibers.
+Refinery workers, pipefitters, plumbers, and many others could have been at risk due to Flexitallic gaskets.

 Asbestos Trust Fund

-Anyone who now can trace back asbestos exposure to Flexitallic gaskets can make a claim with the appropriate Federal Mogul trust fund.
-If you are sick because of asbestos and you feel certain that Flexitallic played a role in your illness, let an asbestos lawyer help you go through the process of making a claim and winning compensation.
+If you can trace asbestos exposure to Flexitallic gaskets, you may be eligible to make a claim with the appropriate Federal-Mogul trust fund.
+If you have an asbestos-related illness and feel certain Flexitallic played a role, let an asbestos lawyer guide you through the claims process.Get Your FREE Mesothelioma Packet

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.